-This section describes how to configure link failover strategies, including VRRP strategies and WAN failover strategies between Ethernet WAN and cellular.
+This section describes how to configure link failover strategies, such as VRRP strategies.

 - 1. Define one or more SLA operations (ICMP probe). - 2.
 Define one or more track objects to track the status of SLA operation. - 3.
-Define applications associated with track objects, such as VRRP, WAN failover or static routing.
+Define applications associated with track objects, such as VRRP or static routing.